TJBANEY/reverse-proxy/README.md

-# Reverse Proxy and Cache Invalidation System
+# Reverse Proxy with Cache Invalidation
 Nginx reverse-proxy with SSL termination, and a simple cache-invalidation system designed to automate cache invalidation by handling Webflow webhook requests triggered site_publish events

 ### 1. Nginx Installation
 Install Nginx on your server.
-Nginx acts as the reverse-proxy, directing web traffic to the appropriate backend service.
+Nginx was the chosen reverse-proxy solution

 ```powershell
 sudo yum install nginx -y